Travel and Lifestyle blog

 New York City is home to more than 8.3 million people which makes it the most populous city in the USA.
 Just for comparison, more than twice as many people live in NYC as in Los Angeles, which is the second most populous city in the States.

-English is the official language of the United States so naturally this is the most common language in New York City, followed by Spanish, Chinese and Russian.
+English is the official language of the United States so naturally, this is the most common language in New York City, followed by Spanish, Chinese and Russian.

 If you’re not a U.S. citizen, you will need to obtain some form of visa to be able to enter the United States.
 The easiest and quickest way is to apply for an ESTA (Electronic System for Travel Authorisation) that allows you to stay in the USA for up to 90 days.

 New York City is a true year-round destination: no matter when you visit, you will definitely have an amazing time.
-However, there are pros and cons to each seasons so it’s best to know in advance what to expect.
+However, there are pros and cons to each season so it’s best to know in advance what to expect.

-The best time to visit New York City highly depends on your personal interests, so in this NYC travel guide I will share a short summary about each season and hopefully it will help you choose the perfect time to visit the Big Apple.
+The best time to visit New York City highly depends on your personal interests, so in this NYC travel guide I will share a short summary about each season and hopefully, it will help you choose the perfect time to visit the Big Apple.

 Spring, especially late spring, is one of the best times to visit New York City.
 The days are finally getting longer which means more time for sightseeing!
 From early April the cherry trees start to bloom in the parks which makes NYC even more magical than it already is.

 Weather-wise spring is still a bit unstable.
 You can come across clear, sunny days with temperatures in the high 70s (around 25°C) but you can still encounter some cool, or even some cold and rainy days.
-Therefore it’s important to have always have layers with you and pack some warmer sweaters as well!
+Therefore it’s important to always have layers with you and pack some warmer sweaters as well!

 Popular events in spring:

 Summer days are usually hot in NYC, especially in July and August.
-Sometimes even heat waves can occur with temperatures around 95-100°F (35-38°C)!
-Of course you can still experience cooler days and on sunny days, thunderstorms can occur in the afternoon.
+Sometimes even heatwaves can occur with temperatures around 95-100°F (35-38°C)!
+Of course, you can still experience cooler days and on sunny days, thunderstorms can occur in the afternoon.

 It’s also important to know that New Yorkers love air-conditioning and the difference in temperatures between indoors and outdoors is shocking, especially if you are a foreigner and you’re not used to it.
 Make sure you always have a light jacket or a cotton scarf with you that you can use on subways and in stores.